nabijaczleweli/reaveros/README.md

 * `library-libfreestanding-kernel-amd64-llvm`;
 * `image-uefi-efipart-amd64-llvm`.

+There's one more group of targets that are of note - the prune targets.
+All toolchain targets have an associated prune target, and there also exists an aggregate `all-toolchains-prune` target.
+Their role is to remove the source and build directories of a given (or all) toolchain subprojects, to reduce the build directory size; since all the toolchains install into subdirectories of `install/toolchains`, the source and build directories aren't needed to build all of ReaverOS targets.

+Do keep in mind that this means that if a version of a pruned toolchain changes, you will need to re-download the sources, re-configure the project, and rebuild it fully; since the compilers used by ReaverOS can (and will) take a long time to compile, you should be very careful of pruning a toolchain if you disabled build caching (see `REAVEROS_USE_CACHE` above), built enough files to have your cache evict the previous stored build results, and do not wish to possibly wait for full GCC or LLVM builds to finish whenever you pull the main branch.

 ### Running the OS (or, for now, its UEFI bootloader)

 This last mentioned target - `image-uefi-efipart-amd64-llvm` - will create a file containing a FAT filesystem image that includes